 While Grisham’s depiction of rural Arkansas and the life of farm dwellers grips you, there’s something more to the story than a dismantling crop.
 There’s action – murder, fistfights, guns, and more.
 There’s romance and drama, ranging from young, innocent love to an illegitimate child.
 But most importantly, there’s baseball, the only thing common across the United States.

 Baseball is as much a part of the daily lives of Americans as Cricket is part of the lives of Indians.
 They have heroes, favourite teams, and dreams of being a part of them.
-It is almost like a mirage of hope and triumph that keeps an average Joe motivated enough bare the struggle of their pathetic lives.
+It is almost like a mirage of hope and triumph that keeps an average Joe motivated enough to bear the struggle of their pathetic lives.
 No matter how bad the crop looks, the family never forgets to discuss baseball.

 More than anything else, though, what makes the book wonderful is the way it is written.
-You might be bored at times, but not enough to put the book.
+You might get bored at times, but not enough to put the book.
 And you shouldn’t because there’s some detail that you might miss.
 That said, there was something I was hoping would happen and Grisham left the topic unsolved – what happened to the Sisco brother who escaped prison and was probably on the hunt for Hank?
 Right till the very end, I thought that cowboy may be the Sisco, but I was wrong!
 Or Was I?
-Mr Grisham, if you’re reading this, please answer that for me.
+Mr. Grisham, if you’re reading this, please answer that for me.

 Language & Readability

 While the first-person narration of Luke is beautiful, I had a big problem focusing on the story initially.
 It seemed a bit overcooked and boring.
 But as the story progressed, I could munch on the American tale with ease.
 It grew on me.
-Grisham uses simple and delightful language, something that new readers from India would appreciate, but it had enough complexity to keep an experienced mind busy.
+Grisham uses simple and delightful language, something that new readers from India would appreciate, but it has enough complexity to keep an experienced mind busy.

-But to be fair, even a few avid readers may find it difficult to keep a track of all the minute details and some may find it unnecessary.
+But to be fair, even a few avid readers may find it difficult to keep track of all the minute details and some may find it unnecessary.
 Especially, non-native speakers wouldn’t appreciate the work as much, and that’s not their fault.
-That being said, those who are patient enough and are willing to survive the initial boredom, are in for a literary delight.
+That said, those who are patient enough and are willing to survive the initial boredom, are in for a literary delight.